Visual Inspection of Children

 • Any other allegation, aside from sexual abuse or exploitation, which may create physical evidence on a child’s body.

-If there are allegations of malnutrition, the child being under weight, suspicion of failure to thrive, and/or allegations that the child is not being fed enough, the CSW should conduct a visual inspection to assess the child’s physical condition.
-It is particularly critical that this be done for children 0-36 months of age.
-The CSW should submit a referral for consultation to utilize the in-office Public Health Nurse (PHN) to obtain professional opinions, resources, and technical assistance and to address the appropriateness of a referral to the Medical Hub for medical assessment.
+If there are allegations of malnutrition, the child being under weight, suspicion of failure to thrive, and/or allegations that the child is not being fed enough, the CSW should conduct an immeidate visual inspection to assess the child’s physical condition.
+It is particularly critical that this be done for children 0-36 months of age, including allegations of physical abuse.
+The CSW should immediately submit a referral for consultation to utilize the in-office Public Health Nurse (PHN) to obtain recommendations, resources, and other professional opinions to address the appropriateness of a referral to the Medical Hub for medical assessment.

-A visual inspection of a child may necessitate having the child or the parent/legal guardian rearrange a child’s clothing or disrobe.
+Depending on the age of the child, a visual inspection of a child may necessitate having the child or the parent/legal guardian rearrange a child’s clothing or disrobe.
 Whenever possible, have the non-offending parent/legal guardian assist with rearranging/disrobing of the child’s clothing.
-Having the child or the parent/legal guardian rearrange a child’s clothing or disrobe the child should be done only when the CSW has reasonable cause to believe that physical harm occurred or any other situation where there may be physical evidence observed on a child’s body and the CSW has either consent, exigent circumstances, or a court order.

-Before conducting a visual insection of any child, it is important to talk to the child and make sure they understand the need for the disrobing or rearranging, and are comfortable with it.
+Before conducting a visual inspection of any child, it is important to talk to the child and make sure they understand the need for the disrobing or rearranging of clothing, and are comfortable with it.
 If the child reports that they are not comfortable, this should be documented.
 Since non-verbal children cannot consent to having their clothing rearranged or being disrobed, CSWs are to seek the parent/legal guardian/caregiver’s consent.

 Any child nearing puberty or older (i.e. a child who is nearing physical, emotional and/or psychological maturity) should not be disrobed or be asked to disrobe by the CSW.
 An alternative for children of this age is to ask for their consent to a limited visual inspection, which can consist of them rearranging their clothing, e.g., raising shirt sleeves or pant legs and/or changing into active wear, e.g., a short-sleeved shirt or shorts.